thenewboston-blockchain/Bank/v1/bank_registrations/README.md

 ```

 After receiving the registration request, the validator will create a bank registration which will be initially set to
 "pending".
 The validator then responds to the bank as confirmation that the request had been received.
-Note that the ID
-in the response does not match the `source_bank_registration_pk`.
-This is because each node maintains their own separate
-copy of the bank registration.

 Response (Validator > Bank):
 ```json